Introduction to Holding Company

 Example #2 – Berkshire Hathaway Inc.

-In the beginning, Buffett’s focus was on investing in publicly traded companies for the long term.
-But later, he shifted his focus to purchasing whole companies, and today Berkshire have to hold across different sectors that include retail, home furnishings, railroads, confectionery, jewelry sales, manufacturing of equipment, manufacturing & distribution of textile, regional utility companies, etc.
+Initially, Buffett focused on investing in publicly traded companies for the long term.
+But later, he shifted his focus to purchasing whole companies, and today, Berkshire has to hold across different sectors, including retail, home furnishings, railroads, confectionery, jewelry sales, equipment manufacturing, manufacturing & distribution of textiles, regional utility companies, etc.

 Headquartered in Omaha, Nebraska, Berkshire today has become a multinational conglomerate that has several subsidiaries, which include GEICO, BNSF, Dairy Queen, Duracell, Net Jets, Fruit of the Loom, Pampered Chef, Flight Safety International, Helzberg Diamonds, Long & Foster, Lubrizol, Shaw Industries, and Forest River.
-According to Forbes Global 2000, it is the 10th largest conglomerate by revenue and the 8th largest public company in the world.
+According to Forbes Global 2000, it is the 10th largest conglomerate by revenue and the 8th largest public company globally.

 Example #3 – Citigroup Inc.

-Citigroup Inc. is a US-based multinational bank holding that was formed in 1998 through the merger of Citicorp and Travelers Group.
+Citigroup Inc. is a US-based multinational bank holding formed in 1998 through the merger of Citicorp and Travelers Group.
 Besides Citicorp, the group has several international subsidiaries.
-Citigroup is part of the Big Four banking institutions in the US alongside Bank of America, JPMorgan Chase, and Wells Fargo.
+Citigroup is part of the Big Four banking institutions in the US, alongside Bank of America, JPMorgan Chase, and Wells Fargo.

 In 2009, the group announced its reorganization into two operational units – Citicorp and Citi Holdings.
 Citibank Retail is one of the major units of Citicorp that encompasses more than 4,600 branches globally.
-With more than $300 billion in customer deposits, Citibank is the 4th largest retail bank in the US.
-On the other hand, Citi Holdings offers investment and banking products for government entities, institutions, and ultra-high net worth investors.
+With over $300 billion in customer deposits, Citibank is the 4th largest retail bank in the US.
+On the other hand, Citi Holdings offers investment and banking products for government entities, institutions, and ultra-high-net-worth investors.
 It operates through five divisions: Capital Markets Origination, Markets & Securities Services, Corporate & Investment Banking, Treasury & Trade Solutions, and Citi Private Bank.

 Conclusion